Deformed Special Relativity with an energy barrier of a minimum speed: Relativistic dynamics in SSR

-In the present work, as we are focusing our attention on the dynamical foundations of a minimum speed, let us leave a more detailed development of the physical consequences of SSR, in terms of field-theory actions and gravitational extensions to be explored elsewhere.
+In the present work, as we are focusing our attention on some dynamical implications of a minimum speed, let us leave a more detailed development of the physical consequences of SSR in terms of field-theory actions and gravitational extensions to be explored elsewhere.